agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 information about the location of agents on the ground.
 However, sharing this information with the pilot may not be possible if heavy smoke or a tall mountain ridge prevents radio communications.
-This scenario is just one example of an inherent tradeoff between safety (the aircraft should only operate with reliable information) and system availability (if the policy is enforced, either the ground crew or the pilot's operations may be delayed).[^note]
+This scenario is just one example of an inherent tradeoff between safety and system availability.
+To achieve safety, the pilot should only operate with reliable information.
+However, if the policy is enforced, the pilot's operations could be delayed until this information can be obtained, leaving the aircraft unavailable for useful work in the meantime.
+We emphasize that it is not enough that there *aren't any* ground crews in the way---an agent's actions are restricted whenever the agent does not *know* that an action is safe, even if it is in fact safe.

 [^carcrush]: [Link](https://www.youtube.com/watch?v=ONdSoiI4zIA)